Historical fires of Stockholm: Fires in the 1700s

 In 1759, the city was hit again by a disastrous fire to the same extent as the Clara Church fire eight years earlier.
 In Sweden, this fire is named Mariabranden (Swedish brand= fire).
 The Mary fire in 1759 in the Maria parish in Södermalm destroyed 300 houses and the Maria Magdalena church.
 About 2,000 people were left homeless.
 The fire broke out on Thursday, July 19, 1759, in a bakery at a fishmonger in the appellate Hill (currently Brännkyrkagatan) at Mary Hill.
 At the time, there was a severe drought no water with which to fight the fire.
 Fire officers were advised to act logically, and it was decided not to extinguish the house that burned down, but rather to "counter-fire with a vengeance" further away.

 Outside Sweden, this fire is most famous due to an occult anecdote that claims that the Swedish scientist and mystician Emanuel Swedenborg, through a sort of clairvoyance, "saw" the fire from Gothenburg.
-According to Swedenborg's biographer Lars Bergquist, however, this event took place on Sunday, July 29 — 10 days after the fire.
+In the original Swedish edition of Lars Berquist's biography of Swedenborg, the date of the dinner in question is given as "July 29," but in the English translation this is corrected to "July 19," the very day of the fire.
+There is nothing else in Berquist's account that suggests that Swedenborg's report took place any time later than the 19th.